exteon/web3backup/README.md

 			 * ============================
 			 *   type=>"file"    - Backs up a local file or folder
 			 *   path            - Local path to file/directory; rooted, no trailing slash
+			 *   exceptions_glob - Array of strings containing paths (relative to the path, no leading slash) that should
+			 *                     be excepted from the backup, in glob match format.
+			 *   exceptions_regexp - Array of strings containing paths (relative to the path, no leading slash) that should
+			 *                     be excepted from the backup.
+The paths are in regexp format (not glob).
+Note that expressions
+			 *                     will be terminated ("$" added) so you MUST add regexp syntax to match the whole filename
+			 *                     (i.e. trailing "/.*") if you intend to except whole directories.
+			 *                     NOTE: For non-incremental backups "exceptions" is not supported yet, use "exceptions_glob"
+			 *                         instead!
+			 *                     Examples:
+			 *                         'Temp/.*'               - excludes the whole "Temp" folder
+			 *                         '.*/\\.svn/.*'          - excludes every ".svn" folder in any subdirectory
+			 *                         '.*/[^/]*\\.bak(/.*)?'  - excludes files or directories named "*.bak" in any subdirectory
 			 * ============================
 			 */
 			'what'=>array(